googleforgames/agones/docs/fleet_spec.md

 A `FleetAllocation` is used to allocate a `GameServer` out of an existing `Fleet`

-A full `Fleet` specification is available below and in the [example folder](../examples/fleetallocation.yaml) for reference :
+A full `FleetAllocation` specification is available below and in the [example folder](../examples/fleetallocation.yaml) for reference :

 ```yaml